Acuzle/acutils/doc/gpu.md

 # set_gpu_computation

-Enable or disable gpu computation.
+Enable or disable GPU computation.
 To enable it, cupy and cucim modules are needed, it changes import as auski and aunp.

 PARAMETERS
 ----------
-- activate=False (bool): activate or not gpu computation.
+- activate=False (bool): activate or not GPU computation.

 RETURNS
 -------